wee-slack/wee-slack/README.md

 3s/old text/new text/
 ```

-Replace all instances of text in previous message using regex:
+The regex also supports the flags `g` for replacing all instances, `i` for
+ignoring case, `m` for making `^` and `$` match the start/end of each line and
+`s` for making `.` match a newline too.
+Use them by appending one or more of
+them to the regex:
 ```
-s/old text/new text/g
+s/old text/new text/gi
 ```

 Delete previous message: